Assistant Professor, McGill University

 Hamed Hatami is an Assistant Professor in the School of Computer Science at McGill University.
-Previously, he was a Veblen Fellow in the Department of Mathematics, Princeton University and the Institute for Advanced Studies.
-He finished his PhD in the Department of Computer Science, University of Toronto, under the supervision of Professors Michael Molloy and Balazs Szegedy.
-His research is mainly focused on applications of mathematical analysis to theoretical computer science and discrete mathematics.
-His current specific interests include discrete Fourier analysis, higher order Fourier analysis, and the theory of graph limits.
+Previously, he was a Veblen Fellow in the Department of Mathematics at Princeton University and at the Institute for Advanced Studies.
+He completed his PhD in Computer Science at the University of Toronto, under the supervision of Professor Michael Molloy and Professor Balazs Szegedy.
+His research focuses on applications of mathematical analysis to theoretical computer science and discrete mathematics.
+His current interests include discrete Fourier analysis, higher order Fourier analysis, and the theory of graph limits.

 Analysis and TCS: New Frontiers , Summer 2023Visiting Scientist

 Lower Bounds in Computational Complexity , Fall 2018Visiting Scientist

 Real Analysis in Computer Science , Fall 2013Visiting Scientist